lynnfaraday/aresmush.com/_root/tutorials/manage/roles.md

 3. Update the jobs config to add the `app_staff` role to the APP category.
 See the [jobs configuration tutorial](/tutorials/config/jobs) for details.
 4. Set permissions on the Apps forum using `forum/readroles <roles>` and `forum/writeroles <roles>`.

+## Using Permissions in Code

+In your code, permissions can restrict who can use commands.
+For example, if you wanted to lock the 'home' command to only people who have the 'go_home' permission, you would add the following error checker in the home command handler.

+      def check_can_go_home
+        return "You are not allowed to do that." if !enactor.has_permission?("go_home") return nil
+      end

+Many plugins have helper methods to check for the necessary permission.
+For example:

+    Rooms.can_go_home?(enactor)
+    Chargen.can_approve?(enactor)

+> <i class="fa fa-info-circle"></i> **Tip:** It's preferable to use the helper methods instead of the permission names so you only have to update one place if the permission ever changes.

+> <i class="fa fa-info-circle"></i> **Tip:** Remember that characters with the 'admin' role automatically have all permissions.

 ## Default Permissions

 | Role | Notes |